Our Board of Directors

 Sarah Cherovsky

-I would like to see The Canary Fund and its work to be a highly recognizable force for good.
+I would like to see The Canary Fund and its work become a highly recognizable force for good.

 -